CharlesBoaduAmalitech/Tic-Tac-Toe-Game-Project/README.md

-# Tic-Tac-Toe-Game-Project
-Requirements for the project
+## The challenge

+Your challenge is to build out this Tic Tac Toe game and get it looking as close to the design as possible.

+Your users should be able to:

-    - Users should be able to view the optimal layout for the game depending on their device's screen size.
+- View the optimal layout for the game depending on their device's screen size
-    - Users should be able to see the hover state for all interactive elements on the page.
+- See hover states for all interactive elements on the page
-    - Users should be able to play the game either solo vs the computer or multi player against another person.
+- Play the game either solo vs the computer or multiplayer against another person
-    - Users should be able to save the game state in the browser so that it’s preserved if the player refreshes their browser
+- Save the game state in the browser so that it’s preserved if the player refreshes their browser
 - Instead of having the computer randomly make their moves, try making it clever so it’s proactive in blocking your moves and trying to win

-To run this project

-    - Simply click on the link: https://charlesboaduamalitech.github.io to view the Tic Tac Toe Game project.

-How to use the project

-    - Basically users can view the optimal layout of the project depending on their device's screen as they click on the link pasted above.
-    - To see the hover states for interactive elements, simply move the mouse over the interactive elements such as the social media handles etc.
-    - Also, to start the game, users have the choice of playing a solo vs the computer game or a multi player vs another person game.
-    - Once the user makes the choice, the game starts where each tries to get a row of three Xs or three Os before the opponent does.
-    - A feature in the game allows the user to save the game state in the browser so that it's preserved if the player refreshes their browser.

-Screenshot of finished project
+### Expected behaviour

+- You can choose to make the default screen either the new game menu or the solo player game board.
+Note that we're using the solo player game board for the design screenshot, so if you choose the new game menu it won't match up in the design comparison slider.
+This isn't a big deal, but is something worth considering.
+- On the new game screen, whichever mark isn't selected for the first player is automatically assigned to the second player when the game is started.
+- The first turn of the first round is always played by whoever is playing as X. For every following round, the first turn alternates between O and X.
+- After a round, if the player chooses to quit the game, they should be taken back to the new game menu.
+- If the restart icon in the top right is clicked, the "Restart game?" modal should show and allow the player to reset the game or cancel and continue to play.